sjatkins12/video-splitter/README.md

 The plan is to convert all video files into a baseline fps to reduce strain on bandwith when sending video files over network.

+## Requirements
+If you have ffmpeg installed on your machine, you should have the libraries needed to run this program.

 ## usage
 **Warning** Do not use a large video file!
 The frames will be saved to your filesystem.